-• LB885, introduced by Lincoln Sen. Kate Bolz, which changes requirements for grants under the Civic and Community Center Financing Act;
+- LB885, introduced by Lincoln Sen. Kate Bolz, which changes requirements for grants under the Civic and Community Center Financing Act; - LB957, introduced by Walz, which allows a mayor of a first or second class city to be considered a member of the town's city council to establish a quorum if the council consists of four members;

-LB984, introduced by Omaha Sen. Megan Hunt, which requires vacancies on airport authority, metropolitan transit authority, land bank, riverfront development authority boards and housing authority boards to be filled within six month after the date of the vacancy; and budget of a second class city or village or 10 percent for a first, primary or metropolitan class city.
+• LB984, introduced by Omaha Sen. Megan Hunt, which requires vacancies on airport authority, metropolitan transit authority, land bank, riverfront development authority boards and housing authority boards to be filled within six month after the date of the vacancy; and